-It is the college's philosophy that academic advising is essential to the growth and development of each individual student.
-Academic advising will be available to all students to assist with scheduling and academic issues.
-It is the intent of the college to provide the student with personally relevant information and instructional assistance.
+Academic advising at M State is an educational partnership focused on student success.
+Students work with their advisor to develop a plan for achieving their academic and career goals while making informed and increasingly independent decisions.
+Academic advising will be available to all students.
+It is the intent of the college to provide the student with personally relevant information and assistance.